-Haircuts In Air Force Basic Training
+Haircuts in Air Force Basic Training

 For males in the Air Force, hair must be neat and clean in appearance.
 Hair cannot touch the eyebrows, ears, or the collar and the hair closest to those areas much be tapered.
 You can block the hair at the neckline.
 However, it should still have a tapered appearance.
 Obviously, when wearing military headgear, the length and bulk of the hair must not interfere with properly wearing the cover.

-Female Airmen and Haircuts in Basic Training
+Female Airmen and Haircuts

-Women entering Air Force basic training, on the other hand, are not required to their hair cut if it meets grooming requirements.
+Women entering Air Force basic training, on the other hand, are not required to cut their hair cut if it meets grooming requirements.
 However, while in uniform—which is 90 percent of the time in basic training—you must wear your hair in such a manner that it does not protrude past the bottom of the collar.

 The Air Force relaxed its requirements for hairstyles for women in 2014.
-Today, female airman may wear their hair in Dutch braids, French twists, and two-strand twists.
-The change accommodates women of color with traditional hairstyles that do not impact the image of professionalism the Air Force requires airmen to present.
+Today, female airmen may wear their hair in Dutch braids, French twists, and two-strand twists.
+The change accommodates women of color with traditional hairstyles that do not affect the image of professionalism the Air Force requires airmen to present.
 Dreadlocks, however, are still prohibited.

-What Branches Allow for Longer Hair?
+Do Some Branches of the Military Allow Longer Hair?

-During boot camp or basic training, the haircut standards are near identical for all branches of service - Cut it all off for the men and short cropped haircuts for women.
+During boot camp or basic training, the haircut standards are near identical for all branches of service: Cut it all off for the men and short cropped haircuts for women.
 All branches of the military are fairly similar in regulations of haircuts after basic training.